sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/tutorials/MASInitialization.md

-Moreover, According to the expected [agent spawning's parallel execution](./ParallelExecution.md), the calls to the [:spawnfct:] function form a sequence of 100 calls; And, each call to the [:spawnfct:] function starts a spawning task that is run within a separated thread.
+Moreover, According to the expected [agent spawning's parallel execution](./ParallelExecution.md), the calls to the [:spawnfct:] function form a sequence of 100 calls; And, each call to the [:spawnfct:] function starts a spawning task that is run within a separate thread.
 Consequently, the general behavior of the system is not deterministic.
 We cannot infer the number of messages that will be logged because some event may be fired by agents when several other agents are still waiting for their spawns.
 The only one fact is that the number of logged messages is lower than or equal to f(100).